breart/atlassian-connect-core/README.md

 Webhook::listen('jira:issue_created', 'App\Listeners\Webhooks\Issue\Created@handle');
 ```

-> You do not need to define the webhooks within your add-on descriptor, they will be described automatically.
+> You don't need to define the webhooks within your add-on descriptor, they will be described automatically.

 #### Example listener